sevenwestmedia/project-watchtower/docs/api.md

 ```

 `project-watchtower/lib/runtime/server`
-These dependencies are safe to import into a node server, also includes everything from `/universal`
+These dependencies are safe to import into a node server

+The watchtower server includes some common express modules, like hpp and compression.

 `project-watchtower/lib/runtime/server/ssr`
 See [Server Side Rendering](./server-side-rendering.md)